-- 2. Belsen Getty, incorporated in Nevada in 1982, has been an investment adviser registered with the Commission since September 1, 1982.
-Belsen Getty was reorganized as a Utah limited liability company in 1998 and was headquartered in Bountiful, Utah.
-From approximately 2002 to 2007, Belsen Getty was owned and controlled by Prime Resource, Inc. ("Prime Resource"), a public company.
-Prime Resource later transferred all of its substantial assets to a private entity, Prime Advisors, LLC ("Prime Advisors"), a holding company that was owned by Deru and his brother, Scott Deru.
-As of November 19, 2008, Belsen Getty managed approximately 950 client accounts and approximately \$65,000,000 in assets.
-As of December 31, 2010, Belsen Getty managed \$47,662,998 in assets in 557 client accounts.
-Belsen Getty exercised discretionary trading authority over its client accounts.
-On September 26, 2011, Belsen Getty closed operations and terminated its advisory relationship with its clients. - 3.
-Deru was the managing member and Chief Compliance Officer of Belsen Getty.
-He was an investment adviser representative, and a direct owner and control person of Belsen Getty.
-Deru was an officer and director of Prime Resource when it was a public company during approximately 2002 to 2007.
-Deru, 57 years old, is a resident of Layton, Utah.
-Deru participated in an offering of Nine Mile stock, which is a penny stock. - 4.
-Nine Mile, incorporated in Nevada on November 30, 2006, was engaged in the business of developing and marketing specialized software for the financial and brokerage industry.
+3. Limpert was a former member, direct owner and control person of Belsen Getty from 2004 until December 2008, at which time he sold his interest in Belsen Getty.
+He was an investment adviser representative.
+Limpert was the Chairman of the Board of Nine Mile until May 6, 2011 and is CFO and director of ProFire Energy, Inc. ("ProFire"), both publicly traded companies.
+Limpert was an officer and director of Prime Resource when it was a public company, during approximately 2002 to 2007.
+Limpert, 41 years old, is a resident of American Fork, Utah.
+Limpert participated in an offering of Nine Mile stock, which is a penny stock.

+4. Nine Mile, incorporated in Nevada on November 30, 2006, was engaged in the business of developing and marketing specialized software for the financial and brokerage industry.
 Nine Mile was headquartered in Layton, Utah.
 It had a reporting obligation pursuant to Section 15(d) of the Exchange Act.
 Nine Mile stock was a penny stock: it did not fit within any of the exceptions from the definition of a penny stock established by Section 3(a)(51) of the Exchange Act and Rule 3a51-1 thereunder.
 In particular, Nine Mile was not a Regulation NMS stock and traded below five dollars per share during the relevant period.
 In addition, at all relevant times Nine Mile had net tangible assets of less than \$2 million and average revenue of less than \$6 million per year during the relevant period and to date.
-According to an 8-K filed in August 2011, Nine Mile entered into a reverse merger with SaveDaily, Inc. and changed its business and name to SaveDaily, Inc. on August 23, 2011. - 5.
-Damon Deru was the CEO and a Director of Nine Mile until Nine Mile entered into a reverse merger with SaveDaily, Inc. on August 23, 2011.
-Damon Deru was associated with Belsen Getty as an investment adviser representative until March 5, 2008.
+According to an 8-K filed in August 2011, Nine Mile entered into a reverse merger with SaveDaily, Inc. and changed its business and name to SaveDaily, Inc. on August 23, 2011.

+5. Damon Deru was the CEO and a Director of Nine Mile until Nine Mile entered into a reverse merger with SaveDaily, Inc. on August 23, 2011.
+Damon Deru was associated with

+Belsen Getty as an investment adviser representative until March 5, 2008.
 Damon Deru is Deru's son and worked at Belsen Getty from 2000 until December 2008.